openhab/openhab-docs/developers/ide/vscode.md

 1. May take openHAB a few seconds to realize there is a new bundle and to reinitilize it after it's been copied.
 Be a little bit patient.
 2. You must run the `mvn Compile (Online)` task atleast once to allow the offline compile to occur.
 You should use the `mvn Compile (Offline)` task for most of your development as it's quicker since it uses the cache files.
 When you are ready to commit (or release a test bundle) - you should run the `mvn Compile (Release)` task to include code checks (and resolve them).
 3. Win10+ allows forward slashes as part of it's path.
 If you use backward slashes instead - you will need to double up on them since tasks.json uses a backward slash as a delimiter.
-Example: `c:\\\\openhab2`
+Example: `c:\\\\openhab`

 ## Tasks